 We evaluate the Accelerated Ring protocol in a librarybased prototype, a daemon-based prototype, and a production implementation in Spread.
 Spread has existed for many years, serving production systems since 1998.
-Examples of current use include cloud management, distributed storage products, networking hardware, financial trading systems, and web server coordination.
-The demands of real applications introduced features that incur significant costs, such as large group names, support for hundreds of clients per daemon, support for a large number of simultaneous groups with different sets of clients, and multi-group multicast (the ability to send a single message to all members of multiple distinct groups, with ordering guarantees across groups).
-Therefore, in addition to evaluating the protocol in this complete production system, we evaluate the protocol in a simple, library-based prototype to quantify the benefit of the protocol outside of a complex system, with no additional overhead for client communication.
+Examples of current use in 2016 include cloud management, distributed storage products, networking hardware, and financial trading systems.
+The demands of real applications introduced features that incur significant costs, such as large group names, support for hundreds of clients per daemon, and multi-group multicast (the ability to send a message to all members of multiple distinct groups, with ordering guarantees across groups).
+Therefore, we also evaluate the protocol in a simple, library-based prototype to quantify the benefit of the protocol outside of a complex system, with no overhead for client communication.

-However, part of Spread's success is due to its client-daemon architecture.
+However, part of Spread's success is due to its clientdaemon architecture.
 This architecture provides a clean separation between the middleware and the application, allows a single set of daemons in a data center setup to support several different applications, and allows open group semantics (a process does not need to be a member of a group to send to that group).
 Because of this, we additionally evaluate the protocol in a daemon-based prototype that does not incur the cost of all Spread's complexity but provides a realistic solution, including client communication, for a single group.

 We compare each implementation of the Accelerated Ring protocol to a corresponding implementation of the original Totem Ring protocol.
-Sending messages with 1350-byte payloads, on 1-gigabit networks, the Spread implementation of the Accelerated Ring protocol reaches network saturation (over

-920 Mbps measuring only payload), and can reduce latency by 45% compared to the original protocol, while simultaneously increasing throughput by 45-60%.
-On 10-gigabit networks, Spread reaches over 2 Gbps, and can improve both throughput and latency by 10-20%.
-The daemon- and library-based prototypes reach 3.1 Gbps and 4.6 Gbps, respectively, and can simultaneously improve latency by 20-35% and throughput by 25-50%.
+Sending messages with 1350-byte payloads, on 1-gigabit networks, the Spread implementation of the Accelerated Ring protocol reaches network saturation (over 920 Mbps measuring only payload), and can reduce latency by 45% compared to the original protocol, while simultaneously increasing throughput by 45-60%.
+On 10-gigabit networks, Spread reaches 2.3 Gbps, and can improve both throughput and latency by 10-20%.
+The daemon- and library-based prototypes reach 3.3 Gbps and 4.6 Gbps, respectively, and can simultaneously improve latency by 20-35% and throughput by 25-50%.
 With 8850-byte payloads, throughput reaches 5.2 Gbps for Spread, 6 Gbps for the daemon-based prototype, and 7.3 Gbps for the library-based prototype.